 He’s been a gardener, a cook in a takeaway bar, exercised dogs at a pet motel, been a volunteer usher at Chiefs rugby games, and tutored uni students in accounting.

-Brad demonstrated a talent for mathematics at an early age, and studied accounting by correspondence at high school.
+Originally from Dargaville, Waikato alumnus Brad demonstrated a talent for mathematics at an early age, and chose to study accounting by correspondence at high school.

 During his time at Waikato Management School, he was heavily involved in organising events for Beta Alpha Psi, an organisation for accounting, finance and information systems students and professionals.

 A diligent student, Brad earned a huge number of academic awards.
-In 2013 alone, he was awarded the Dean’s Medal for Academic Excellence; the Ian Beattie Prize in Taxation (ACCT351); the PricewaterhouseCoopers Prize in Auditing (ACCT341); the Chartered Secretaries of New Zealand Prize in Business Law (ACCT322); and the CPA Australia Prize in Accounting Theory (ACCT301).
+In 2013 alone, he was awarded the Dean’s Medal for Academic Excellence; the Ian Beattie Prize in Taxation; the PricewaterhouseCoopers Prize in Auditing; the Chartered Secretaries of New Zealand Prize in Business Law; and the CPA Australia Prize in Accounting Theory.

 Brad’s words to other students considering a degree at Waikato are, “Go for it!
 It’s a great university with great staff, a great reputation and a great campus.”